mitotic/pinafore-curated/README.md

 ## Using Mahoot

 You can try out Mahoot at [https://Mahoot.dev](https://mahoot.dev) using a browser on a computer or a smart phone (there is currently no phone app available).
 Simply log into a Mastodon instance and start browsing.
 You can go to the *Settings > Mahoot* menu to see the configuration options.
 The most important setting is *Average views per day* (see below), which statistically limits your viewing.
+(The [Mahoot User Guide](https://github.com/mitotic/pinafore-mahoot/blob/master/docs/MahootUserGuide.md) provides more detailed information on different settings.)

 <p align="center">
 <img src="https://raw.githubusercontent.com/mitotic/pinafore-mahoot/master/docs/images/SettingsBasic.png"